sustainable values: supporting communities through design

 in sustainable values

-In this episode of Sustainable Values we’re looking into ways in which design can contribute to making the world a fairer place.
+This episode of Sustainable Values looks into ways in which design can contribute to making the world a fairer place.

 Sustainability is a wide concept.
 Besides environmental matters, there’s a whole social aspect that is not to be forgotten.
 And here too, design can be part of the solution…